401(k) Loans and Prohibited Transactions

 A loan from your 401(k) can help you take part in a transaction that the IRS would prohibit.
 This may sound sneaky, but there are certainly times when such a transaction may be necessary.
 Regardless of the reason for the loan, however, you should understand how to take one.

 - The first thing you should do is find out if your plan permits personal loans.
 Not all financial institutions will allow this.
-(If you have a self-directed 401(k) with IRA Business Trust, you are in luck!
+(If you have a self-directed 401(k) with Royal Legal Solutions, you are in luck!
 We recognize that your account is built from your money and investment choices and respect that.
 If you need access to a personal loan, we can help.)

 - If your plan allows for a personal loan, you will then need to apply for one.
 As the participant, you must apply for the loan; the Trustee will then approve it.
 (With a self-directed 401(k), you are both the participant and Trustee, so this part is easy.)